spbkaizo/baudio/BUILD.md

 You can use this guide as help for how to build each section in turn, testing along the way.
 It's absolutely a great idea to not simply start and carry on till exhausted - have breaks.
 There's no rush, and you can research things which you are unsure of or want to know more about.
 Slow down.

 If using solder paste - less is more.
 You can always add more later, but if you use too much it has the opposite to the desired effect, and globules of solder have a habit of sticking to chip pins causing shorts.

+Please note that there may be references to wrong components here, they may have been removed or renamed - you are advised to load up the gerbers and schematics in a PCB viewer and follow it there!

 ## Stage 1 - Power